bardificer/SIPbot/README.md

 # SIPbot
-Hi, I'm brAd.
+Hi, I'm Brad.
 This is one of my bots.
 SIPbot is for my Senior Inquiry Project, and gathers information from different subreddits to then later analyze.
 When I make the analysis code, I will add it to this repository (and no I'm not giving you my praw.ini)